 Estonia adheres to numerous effort control and reduction schemes established by legal acts of national, EU or RFMO level.
-Different seasonal/spatial fishing restrictions apply, as well establishing yearly list of vessels allowed to fish in the Gulf of Riga.
+Different seasonal/spatial fishing restrictions are applied, as well established yearly list of vessels allowed to fish in the Gulf of Riga.
 Every year, temporary fishing restrictions for the effort reduction are enforced in the Baltic Sea coastal and trawl fisheries to ensure sustainable use of fishery resources.
 In Svalbard fishing area, the number of shrimp fishing days and the number of vessels that may fish at the same time in the area, are limited.